Hisamuddin of Selangor: Election as Deputy Yang di-Pertuan Agong

 On 31 August 1957, by eight votes to one, Sultan Hisamuddin Alam Shah was elected Deputy Yang di-Pertuan Agong of independent Malaya.

 Election as Yang di-Pertuan Agong

-Sultan Hisamuddin Alam Shah was elected second Yang di-Pertuan Agong or federal Paramount Ruler of independent Malaya (the present Malaysia before the accession of British North Borneo, Sarawak and Singapore in 1963) on the death of Tuanku Abdul Rahman.
+Sultan Hisamuddin Alam Shah was elected second Yang di-Pertuan Agong of independent Malaya on the death of Tuanku Abdul Rahman.
 His term of office began on 14 April 1960.
-On 30 July 1960 he proclaimed the end of the Emergency in Malaya.
+On 30 July 1960 he proclaimed the end of the Malayan Emergency.

 Death and funeral

-Sultan Hisamuddin Alam Shah died from an unidentified illness at Istana Tetamu, in Kuala Lumpur on 1 September 1960, aged 62, the day fixed for his installation.
+Sultan Hisamuddin Alam Shah died from an unidentified illness at the Istana Tetamu, in Kuala Lumpur on 1 September 1960, aged 62, the day set for his installation as Yang di-Pertuan Agong.
 He was interred at the Royal Mausoleum near Sultan Sulaiman Mosque in Klang, Selangor on 3 September 1960.
-The Malayan throne passed to the next state.

 Personal life and family

 Sultan Hisamuddin Alam Shah was married at least twice: